macrozone/seminar_np/app/client/app.coffee.md

 		# we later pop the elements out (from the end) because it is faster.
 So we reverse here:
 		return items.reverse()

+## Experiment templates

-Add the experiments to the template
+Add the experiments to the template:

 	Template.experiments.helpers
 		experiments: -> experiments
 		experimentsWithAdvice: -> experimentsWithAdvice
 		randomExperiments: -> randomExperiments

+Initialize it.
+We use some ReactiveVars to store the state of the experiment on the template instance.

 	Template.Experiment.onCreated ->
 		@items = []
 		@currentItem = new ReactiveVar
 		@numberOfItems = new ReactiveVar
 		@algorithm = new @data.Algorithm

+Lets define a history, where we can read some stats about the experiments from:

 		@gainHistory =
 			history: []
 			dep: new Tracker.Dependency